 - To add components to your Scoring Model, click Edit Model.

-Note: In some situations, such as using standardized tests, the highest score in different sections may not have been obtained in the same test.
-Select Maximum for each section to obtain a “super score” that presents the best scores for each section, regardless of whether they were obtained during the same session.
-Select Highest Overall to select the score that came from the test with the best overall result.
+In some situations, such as using standardized tests, the highest score in different sections may not have been obtained in the same test.
+The difference between Maximum and Highest Overall scores is described below.

 - If necessary, select a Point Table or enter a Multiplier.
 These options allow you to convert the value from the specified field to another value for weighting or normalizing.